 The should-I-take-it-or-shouldn’t-I is a choice many of us will have to make.

-Here are questions you should ask your doctor -- and yourself -- before saying yes or no to your doctor's offer of a prescription for opioid painkillers.
+So, here are questions you should ask your doctor – and yourself – before saying yes or no to your doctor’s offer of a prescription for opioid painkillers.

 Am I at a high risk for becoming addicted to these painkillers?